Live2Create Leadership Academy

 Social Impact

 For students who can't stop noticing what's wrong — and refuse to stop there.
 This track develops community organizing, campaign design, advocacy, and service leadership skills.
-Students learn how change actually happens and launch a real initiative or campaign by year's end.
-Good intentions are not enough — this track teaches strategy.
+Students learn how change actually happens and launch a real initiative or campaign.
+Middle schoolers have more power to change their world than anyone tells them.
+This track shows them how.

 Faith & Character Formation